AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 # **Getting started**
 1. Start by installing the dependencies `yarn install`
 2. Prepare the bundle using Webpack `yarn build`.
 You will notice a **dist** folder after this step.
-3. Add the plugin in UXP Developer Tool (UDT).
-Click on 'Add Plugin' in UDT and navigate to the `manifest.json` inside the dist folder.
-4. Load the plugin in Photoshop/XD by launching the app.
-Add the plugin in the UDT.Click on the plugin action menu in UDT, select More > Advanced and enter the relative location for the plugin builder folder (./dist is this case).
+3. Load the plugin in Photoshop/XD by launching the app.
+Add the plugin in the UDT.
+Click on the plugin action menu in UDT, select More > Advanced and enter the relative location for the plugin builder folder (./dist is this case).

 <img width="800" alt="package.json with resolutions block" src="assets/load-plugin-from-developer-tools.png">